Skip to main content

 Replica server disconnection

-If the replica server disappears, Aiven's management platform uses a 60-second timeout before marking the server as down and creating a new replica server.
+If the replica server disappears, Aiven's management platform uses an initial 60-second timeout before marking the server as down and creating a new replica server.

 For higher availability on a service's read replica endpoint, you can upgrade to a Premium plan with two standby servers used as read replicas.